 Assignment Submission: All assignments are to be submitted to Blackboard by 11:59 p.m. of the due date unless otherwise indicated.
-Do not send files as attachments via email.
+Do not send files as attachments via email to the professor.
+For technical reasons, this mode of file transmission is extremely inefficient.

-Grading Scale: Your final grade will be based on your total accumulation of points as indicated under the Assignments and Evaluation Criteria section of this syllabus according to the grading scale in the NOBTS 2019-2020 catalog.
+Grading Scale: Your final grade will be based on your total accumulation of points as indicated under the Assignments and Evaluation Criteria section of this syllabus according to the grading scale in the NOBTS 2015-2016 catalog.